-- The introduction of the new audit component for one system (i.e. compressed air), has increased customer participation. - The energy audit Initiative is considered an 'enabling' initiative and 'feeds into' other saveONenergy initiatives. - LDCs are receiving some savings towards their targets from an audit which is mainly attributable to operational savings. - Audit reports from consultants vary considerably and in some cases, while they adhere to the initiative requirements, do not provide value for the participant.
+- The introduction of the new audit component for one system (i.e. compressed air), has increased program flexibility, which should result in increased participation. - The energy audit Initiative is considered an 'enabling' initiative and 'feeds into' other saveONenergy initiatives. - LDCs are receiving some savings towards their targets from an audit which is mainly attributable to operational savings. - Audit reports from consultants vary considerably and in some cases, while they adhere to the initiative requirements, do not provide value for the participant.
 A standard template with specific energy saving calculation requirements should be considered. - Customers look to the LDCs to recommend audit companies.
-A centralized prequalified list provided by the IESO may be beneficial. - Participants are limited to one energy audit which restricts enabling and direction to the other initiatives.
+A centralized prequalified list provided by the IESO would be beneficial. - Participants are limited to one energy audit which restricts enabling and direction to the other initiatives.
 This has been revised in 2014 and LDCs are now able to consider additional customer participation when presented with a new scope of work. - Consideration should be given to allowing a building owner to undertake an audit limited to their lighting system.
-This way they may receive valuable information from a neutral third party regarding the appropriate lighting solution for their facility instead of what a local supplier would like to sell. - The requirement to have a customer invoice the LDC for their incentive is very burdensome for the customer and results in a negative customer experience and a potential barrier to participation
+This way they may receive valuable information from a neutral third party regarding the appropriate lighting solution for their facility instead of what a local supplier would like to sell.